Statement under the UK Modern Slavery Act for financial year ending 31 December 2023

 Through our supplier selection and qualification process, contractors and suppliers may be subject to on-site audits, which could be announced or unannounced, and which may be performed by either our own personnel or third-party auditors.
 These audits help us to verify if suppliers and service providers are compliant to the principles and standards required.
 We also perform review and feedback sessions on a project basis where we actively consider topics like HSE, ESG, quality and competence.

-who investigate concerns or allegations about a breach of our policies or Code of Conduct.
+Allegations or concerns that are raised with us will be investigated and may result in suppliers being required to develop corrective action plans, backed up by on-site audits.
+We have inhouse specialists who investigate concerns or allegations about a breach of our policies or Code of Conduct.
 If a violation is confirmed, we take appropriate action up to and including contract termination or dismissal.
 We maintain a stringent, no-retaliation policy to protect any person making a good faith allegation.

 In addition, we endeavour to conduct formal and informal exchanges with supplier groups to increase awareness on HSE, ESG, and labour rights topics, communicate our expectations, work to jointly identify any gaps and improvement opportunities and promote best practices.